ashinw/house-prj-pub/landscape/section-V-requirements.md

 * A driveway
 * A garden bed by the footpath
 * A garden bed in front of the verandah and front of the house
-* A footpath leading to the front stair case and steps
+* A footpath leading from the brick letter box to the front staircase and steps

 ## Problem